Berberine is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric.

 The following are conditions that berberine may help treat, according to research.

 Berberine could be an effective antimicrobial agent.
-A laboratory study found that berberine helped inhibit the growth of Staphylococcus aureus.

 Inflammation is a key factor in several health conditions, including heart disease and diabetes.